Welcome to season 2023

-Welcome to the website of Ridgeway Tennis Club – celebrating 100 years in 2022.
+Welcome to the website of Ridgeway Tennis Club (established in 1922)

 How sad it is that as we celebrate the formation of this club, established to commemorate those who lost their lives in that awful war, that war is threatening Europe once again.